MCB Accessories: Auxiliary Contacts Shunt Trips Busbars | DIN Rail Compatible

 Smart Distribution and Safety Interlock Applications

-KRIPAL MCB accessories extend the basic overcurrent protection device into a connected, monitored and remotely controllable circuit management module.
-From the auxiliary contact on a critical server room circuit to the shunt trip on a kitchen extraction fan interlocked with the fire suppression system, these accessories integrate the MCB into the wider building safety and automation infrastructure.
+KRIPAL MCB accessories extend basic overcurrent protection into a connected, monitored, and remotely controllable circuit management module.
+From auxiliary contacts on critical server room circuits to shunt trips on commercial kitchen extraction fans interlocked with fire suppression systems, these accessories integrate standard MCBs into a wider building safety and automation infrastructure.

-Commercial kitchen ventilation systems use MCBs fitted with shunt trip releases, wired to the kitchen fire suppression system (Ansul or equivalent).
-When the fire suppression system activates, it sends a 24V DC signal to the shunt trip coils on the MCBs feeding the kitchen extraction fans, cooking appliances and gas solenoid valve, disconnecting all power and fuel supplies to the cooking area simultaneously.
-The shunt trip must operate within 50ms of receiving the signal to prevent the extraction fan from continuing to feed oxygen to a cooking oil fire.
-The auxiliary contact on the same MCB signals the fire alarm panel that the kitchen power has been successfully isolated.
+Commercial kitchen ventilation systems use MCBs fitted with shunt trip releases wired to fire suppression systems.
+Upon activation, a 24V DC signal trips the MCBs feeding extraction fans, cooking appliances, and gas valves within 50ms to cut oxygen and fuel.
+Meanwhile, auxiliary contacts on the same MCB signal the fire alarm panel that the power has been successfully isolated.

 Specify MCB Accessories for Your Installation